- English Select this as your preferred language

 Goal Setting Committees

 The Small Business Economic Development Advocacy (SBEDA) Ordinance requires the creation of a Goal Setting Committee (GSC), which votes to establish aspirational, segmented, and contract-specific small, minority, and women-owned business enterprise goals on City of San Antonio contracts/projects.
 The GSC is composed of five members from the following categories: City Manager designee (Chair) - one seat; Economic Development Department - one seat; Finance (Procurement Division) - one seat; originating department requesting the good or service – one seat; and citizens at-large – two seats.
 The citizens at-large are allowed to vote when reviewing contracts over $3 million and when establishing annual aspirational goals.
 The two citizens at-large seats are appointed by the City Council.
-Liaison: Bear Velasquez – (210) 207-7317.
+Liaison: Bear Velazquez – (210) 207-7317.
 Apply for the Goal Setting Committees here.

 Governance Committee